CloudLabsAI-Azure/hack-in-a-day-challenges/intelligent-document-processing/challenge-1.md

 To solve this, Contoso plans to implement an **AI-based invoice automation solution** using **Azure AI Document Intelligence**.
 This service extracts structured data such as invoice numbers, totals, vendor names, and dates, saving hours of repetitive manual effort.

-In this challenge, you’ll create the **Azure AI Document Intelligence** resource — the foundation for the rest of your Intelligent Document Processing solution.
+In this challenge, you’ll create the **Azure AI Document Intelligence** resource, the foundation for the rest of your Intelligent Document Processing solution.

 ## Accessing the Datasets